JasonLocklin/Dissertation/General/Discussion.md

-[Prisms are limited] Thus far, one of the most promising treatments for rehabilitating neglect has been prism adaptation [tk].
+[Prisms are limited] Thus far, one of the most promising treatments for rehabilitating neglect has been prism adaptation [@Luaute2006].
 The reason prism adaptation has appeared to be so successful, however, may have been a result of the fact that much of the research has been restricted to tests that effectively measure deficits of spatial attention.
-Besides the popular covert orienting task, researchers have often used clinical paper-and-pencil tests such as object cancellation, figure drawing or copying [@Wilson1987, tkmodernreview], tasks that are, by their very nature, sensitive to an inability to orient to the left.
+Besides the popular covert orienting task, researchers have often used clinical paper-and-pencil tests such as object cancellation, figure drawing or copying [@Wilson1987], tasks that are, by their very nature, sensitive to an inability to orient to the left.
 Chapter 2 investigated whether or not prism adaptation would produce a measurable effect on tasks thought to measure ventral-stream dependant processing spatial working memory and temporal estimations tasks that would presumably not be improved by remediation of spatial attention in the dorsal stream, the apparent target of prisms [@Danckert2008, @Clower1996].
 The experiment replicated findings that prisms produced a change in line bisection performance, a deficit that is likely driven, at